sora-0721/KResearch/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-(Note: A LICENSE file should be added to the repository).

 ## Acknowledgements
 *   Powered by the Google Gemini API.